 The Manx Diabetic Group supported this campaign from the launch, as it is an incredible cause and has helped to raise awareness of the latest technology available to diabetic patients.
 In January 2020, the campaign members announced they had hit their £120,000 target just over 6 months early, again down to the generosity and kind assistance of the Manx public and businesses on the Island.

 The campaign will continue to fund CGM technology in Type 1 children until December 2020.
 For the last 4 years, the charity has been lobbying the Isle of Man Government to get this life-changing technology on prescription for both children and adult Type 1 diabetics.
 On Friday 21st February 2020, it was announced that the Freestyle Libre Flash Glucose monitoring system would be available to all those with Type 1 diabetes from April 2020.

 We now have office premises based centrally in Douglas that you can send any written correspondence or cheque donations to.
 Our address is at the very bottom of this page.

-If you have a query, a request for a talk, or would like to find out more about how you can support Diabetes Isle of Man, send us an email to email@example.com and we will get back to you.
+If you have a query, a request for a talk, or would like to find out more about how you can support Diabetes Isle of Man, give us a call on 622325 or send us an email to firstname.lastname@example.org and we will get back to you.